-Vancouver's University of British Columbia (UBC) is the most prestigious university in western Canada.
-It’s one of the top three universities in the country and one of the top 30 universities in the world.
+University of British Columbia (UBC) is the most prestigious university in western Canada.
+In addition, it's one of the top three universities in the country and placed 37th in the world in the Times Higher Education (UK) 2019 ranking.

-Located 20 minutes southeast of downtown Vancouver near the southwestern coast of the city, UBC is also home to several museums, including the UBC Museum of Anthropology and the Beaty Biodiversity Museum, as well as top attractions like the UBC Botanical Garden and the Chan Centre for Performing Arts.
+Located 20 minutes southeast of downtown Vancouver near the southwestern coast of the city, UBC is also home to several museums, including the UBC Museum of Anthropology and the Beaty Biodiversity Museum, as well as world-famous attractions like the UBC Botanical Garden and the Chan Centre for Performing Arts.
 Stopping at the UBC campus on any trip to Vancouver is well worth it for the variety of popular activities it offers.

 The UBC Botanical Garden, dating back to 1916, is Canada's oldest such garden located at a university.
-It comprises multiple gardens and features, including the David C. Lam Asian Garden, BC Rainforest Garden and the Greenheart Canopy Walkway eco-adventure.
+It comprises multiple gardens and features, including the David C. Lam Asian Garden, BC Rainforest Garden, and the Greenheart TreeWalk eco-adventure.

-The top attraction is the beautiful Nitobe Memorial Garden, which is considered one of the "top five" most authentic Japanese gardens outside of Japan and is one of Vancouver's Top 5 Gardens.
+The highlight is the beautiful 2.5-acre Nitobe Memorial Garden, which is considered one of the "top five" most authentic Japanese gardens outside of Japan and is one of Vancouver's top gardens.

-Well-known for its stellar acoustics and cylindrical design, the Chan Centre for Performing Arts is both one of UBC’s top attractions and one of Vancouver’s premier spaces for a wide variety of performances including opera, jazz, world music, theater, and more.
-The Chan Centre has hosted everyone from Yo-Yo Ma, Renee Fleming, and the Kronos Quartet to Shirin Ebadi and His Holiness the Dalai Lama.
+Well-known for its stellar acoustics and cylindrical design, the Chan Centre for the Performing Arts is one of UBC’s most popular attractions.
+It's also one of Vancouver’s premier spaces for a wide variety of performances including opera, jazz, world music, theater, and more.
+The Chan Centre has hosted everyone from Yo-Yo Ma to Renee Fleming to the Kronos Quartet to His Holiness the Dalai Lama.

-Wreck Beach, one of Vancouver’s Top 5 Beaches, isn’t on UBC's campus, but its two main entrances (pathways down to the beach from SW Marine Drive) are.
+Wreck Beach, one of Vancouver’s top beaches, isn’t on UBC's campus, but its two main entrances (pathways down to the beach from SW Marine Drive) are.
 Practically next door to the UBC Museum of Anthropology, Wreck Beach is a must-visit that many people call one of their favorite clothing-optional beaches in the world.
-It's a pristine Pacific Northwest beach reached by a steep short hike, with its own unique vibe: clothing-optional, hippie, isolated, magical, and a wee bit strange.
+It's a pristine Pacific Northwest beach reached by a steep short hike, with its own unique vibe: clothing-optional, hippie, isolated, magical, and a bit strange.